 To define a requirement for the test, use the test's docstring with the format of keywords :avocado: requirement=.
 The following example shows the same package requirement showed above inside a test docstring:

-'''

-from avocado import Test

 class PassTest(Test):

 """

-'''

-'''

 :avocado: requirement={"type": "package", "name": "hello"}

 """

 def test(self):

 """

 A success test

 """

 '''

 It is possible to define multiple requirements for a test.
 Following is an example using more than one requirement definition: